How Do People Accept Robot in Public Space? A Comparative Study between Germany and Japan: INTRODUCTION

 Besides, characteristics of the robot itself may also influence how it is perceived.
 Robot's appearance can influence how it is perceived \cite{broadbent2013robots}.
 Certain robot features can trigger anthropomorphism, which is the attribution of human characteristics to non-human entities~\cite{bartneck2009measurement,blut2021understanding}.
 Cultural context may influence the adoption of anthropomorphic design in intelligent systems.
 For instance, anthropomorphic intelligent personal assistants in vehicles appear more frequently in products from Chinese manufacturers~\cite{Cross-CulturalAutomotive}.
 Building on the existing framework, we extended it by including the construct Desire for Anthropomorphism~\cite{10.1145/3439717}.

 Cross-cultural HRI research has shown that cultural background shapes robot-related attitudes and acceptance~\cite{10.1145/3439717,bartneck2005cross,ikari2023religion,rau2009effects}.
 Cultural influences are also reflected in social norms that guide behavior in shared spaces, shaping expectations toward robot behavior~\cite{PrinciplesGuidelines}.
-Cultural background shapes attitudes toward robots, with greater acceptance observed when robots’ behaviors align with users’ cultural norms~\cite{papadopoulos2018influence}.
+Cultural background shapes attitudes toward robots, with greater acceptance observed when robots' behaviors align with users' cultural norms~\cite{papadopoulos2018influence}.
 Notably, the HRC Acceptance Model was validated and compared across four countries, including Germany and Japan, revealing that the relative importance of acceptance predictors, such as enjoyment, social, implications, and data protection concerns, differed significantly among cultures~\cite{brohl2019hrc}.
 This indicates that the technology acceptance of robots is not culturally neutral, even within well-established theoretical frameworks.

 Nevertheless, these studies focus on user-robot interaction, leaving a major research gap in the context of incidental robot encounters.
-Thus, it remains unclear whether and how culture affects InCoPs’ attitudes towards robots in public spaces.
-The present study explores cross-cultural differences toward an autonomous cleaning robot in public space among Japanese and German participants with the following research question: What distinct associational factors shape the Existence Acceptance (EA) of public robots among German and Japanese participants, and what culturally specific patterns characterize the EA formation process in each group?
+Thus, it remains unclear whether and how culture affects InCoPs' attitudes towards robots in public spaces.
+The present study explores differences toward an autonomous cleaning robot in public space among Japanese and German participants with the following research question: what distinct factors and patterns are associated with the Existence Acceptance (EA) of public robots among German and Japanese participants?